NTU-NCS-lab/NTU-Thesis-Writing-Template/readme.md

 - You can customize the citation key for each document.
 - It provides integration with vscode, which allows you to insert a citation in a drop-down menu (like the one in Microsoft plugin).
 - Follow the [instruction](https://retorque.re/zotero-better-bibtex/installation/) to install the add-ons for Zotero.
 And you can download the extension for vscode [here](https://marketplace.visualstudio.com/items?itemName=bnavetta.zoterolatex).
+- [Research Helper](https://github.com/sciyen/ResearchHelper) is a plugin for draw.io, you can organize your references on their [customized drawio](https://sciyen.github.io/drawio/src/main/webapp/index.html?p=zotero.js), which provides an integration of Zotero and this project.

 Hints:
 1. Right-click a collection or library in Zotero, and click `Export library...` to save the bib file to the workspace (You can further check the `Keep updated` button to allow Zotero to update the bib file automatically).